buggcy/hrm-client-v2/README.md

-# 🌋 Developer Portal 🌋
+# 🌋 HRM Portal 🌋

 ## Getting Started

-These instructions will get your copy of the Developer Portal up and running on your local machine for development and testing purposes.
+These instructions will get your copy of the HRM Portal up and running on your local machine for development and testing purposes.
 Follow these simple steps:

 ### Prerequisites